j50n/deno-proc/site/src/introduction.md

 [Developer Documentation](https://deno.land/x/proc@{{gitv}}/)

-## Project Status as of 2025-05-18
+## Project Status as of 2025-05-19

 This project is actively maintained.
 I use it almost every day, and I have since the first version.
 If you find bugs, errors, or omissions in the documentation, please file an issue.

 The API is stable.
-There still could be breaking changes, but things are pretty much done.
+There still could be breaking changes.
+I don't expect any major redesigns.

-The documentation is a work in progress.
-The code works.
-The documentation - not quite there yet.
+The documentation is somewhat broken from the move to JSR.
+I am working on it.

 ## Usage